HugoMVale/odrpack95/README.md

 ```
 To run the provided example, do:
 ```
-fpm run --example "simple_example"
+fpm run --example "example_name"
 ```

 ## Licence

 * The original ODERPACK95 code is [public domain](https://github.com/scipy/scipy/issues/7107#issuecomment-307378785).
-* Any modications done in the course of this project are also public domain.
+* Any modications done in the course of this project are covered by BSD-3.

 ## References